 The audit fee for part-time and special students is the prevailing part-time audit rate.
 All audits must have the approval of the course instructor.
 Courses that require a high degree of participation (e.g., laboratory courses, studio art classes, and foreign languages emphasizing conversation) normally may not be audited.

 Part-time students are limited to no more than two course units per semester and are charged the prevailing part-time per-unit rate.
-When reaching senior standing, however, the part-time student may take an additional unit in two of his or her last four semesters at Lafayette.
+When reaching senior standing, however, the part-time student may take an additional unit in two of the last four semesters at Lafayette.
 The student will continue to be billed at the part-time rate.
 Such exceptions must be approved by the director of part-time studies.

 Advisers in the student’s major area are assigned when the student is accepted into a degree program.
 Students who have not been officially accepted into a major and special students not seeking entrance into a degree program are advised through the Part-Time Studies Office.